tinko26/ao/docs/api/src/ao_sys/ao_rendezvous.h.md

 void ao_rendezvous_from(ao_rendezvous_wait_t * x, ao_time_t timeout, ao_time_t beginning);
 ```

+Waits for a rendezvous in a blocking fashion with a timeout and an optional beginning.

 ## `ao_rendezvous_forever`

 ```c
 void ao_rendezvous_forever(ao_rendezvous_wait_t * x);
 ```

+Waits for a rendezvous indefinitely in a blocking fashion.

 ## `ao_rendezvous_try`

 ```c
 void ao_rendezvous_try(ao_rendezvous_wait_t * x);
 ```

+Waits for a rendezvous in a non-blocking fashion.

 ## `ao_rendezvous_begin`
 ## `ao_rendezvous_end`